May 4 1861 Saturday

 USA.
 In orders issued on 1 May 1861, US Secretary of the Navy Gideon Welles appointed Captain Silas Horton Stringham USN to command the Coast Blockading Squadron.
 Stringham received this order and took command on 4 May 1861.
 His headquarters were at Hampton Roads, Virginia, and he took responsibility for the blockade of the Atlantic Coast from the Chesapeake Bay to the southern extremity of Florida and Key West.

 Louisiana.
-The steamship Queen of the West, captured at Indianola, Texas, was commissioned as the receiving ship of the Confederate Navy in New Orleans.
+The steamship Queen of the West, captured earlier at Indianola, Texas, was commissioned as the receiving ship of the Confederate Navy in New Orleans.

 Missouri.
 The US Ordnance Store at Kansas City was seized by Confederate sympathisers.

 Virginia.
 Confederate Virginia State Colonel George A Porterfield was assigned to command state forces in north-western Virginia.
 He moved to Grafton to take charge of enlistments in that area and to provide a defence for the strategically vital junction on the Baltimore & Ohio Railroad.

 Virginia.
 Virginia State Brigadier-General Joseph Eggleston Johnston was ordered to proceed by the Orange & Alexandria Railroad to Harper’s Ferry, accompanied by Lieutenant-Colonel Edmund Kirby Smith as chief of staff and Major William Henry Chase Whiting as chief engineer.

 Virginia.
 USS Cumberland, Captain Garrett J Pendergrast, seized the schooner Mary and Virginia with a cargo of coal, and also reported the capture of the schooner Theresa C, running the blockade off Fort Monroe with cotton on board.

 USA: The Coast Blockading Squadron of the US Navy was established to patrol the coasts of the seceded Southern States.